 You’re finished assembling your LongMill!
 Take a picture 📷 and pat yourself on the back for arriving here.
 People come from many backgrounds and pick up a LongMill so whether getting to this point took you an hour or a couple days we’re sure your LongMill will be very happy with the new home you’ve given it.

-We really hope you enjoy using your LongMill MK2 Benchtop CNC in the days, weeks, and months to come.
-Remember that CNC routers are an amazing tool that you can use for whatever you like, and that the point of the LongMill and its community is to offer you resources and support so that you can be confident in using your CNC to make what you imagine.
+We really hope you enjoy using your LongMill Benchtop CNC in the days, weeks, and months to come.
+Remember that CNC routers are an amazing tool that you can use for whatever you like, and the point of the LongMill and it’s community is to offer you resources and support so that you can be confident in using your CNC to make what you imagine.
 Good luck and happy making!

 -The Sienci Labs team